mayaabdalla41/SE-NOTES/README.md

 # SOFTWARE ENGINEERING DS NOTES
-##Notes from 9/28/22
+## Notes from 9/28/22
 Software Engineering DS NOTES 9/28/22
-- Markdown is text with code marked in, can mark what is code, yet making it separate from the word format ⋅⋅*can make bullet points and insert pictures by certain markdown code
+Markdown is text with code marked in, can mark what is code, yet making it separate from the word format
-- Python is a language, no complier, reads text out of file as code directly, interpreter so we can edit it and run it then it prints it out with return values
+      -can make bullet points and insert pictures by certain markdown code Python is a language, no complier, reads text out of file as code directly, interpreter so we can edit it and run it then it prints it out with return values
-- Printer command works!
+     Printer command works!
 - Type
 - Numbers, strings —> Python is more picky about type being wrong than Java
 - 2 categories: